SciTools/iris/docs/iris/src/userguide/end_of_userguide.rst

 Iris gallery
 ------------
-It can be very daunting to start a code project with an empty file, that is why you will find many in-depth examples in the Iris gallery which can be used as a goal driven reference to producing your own visualisations.
+It can be very daunting to start coding a project from an empty file, that is why you will find many in-depth examples in the Iris gallery which can be used as a goal driven reference to producing your own visualisations.

 If you produce a visualisation which you think would add value to the gallery, please get in touch with us and